-Interview is a method of data collection that involves two groups of people, where the first group is the interviewer (the researcher(s) asking questions and collecting data) and the interviewee (the subject or respondent that is being asked questions).
+An interview is a method of data collection that involves two groups of people, where the first group is the interviewer (the researcher(s) asking questions and collecting data) and the interviewee (the subject or respondent that is being asked questions).
 The questions and responses during an interview may be oral or verbal as the case may be.

 Interviews can be carried out in 2 ways, namely; in-person interviews and telephonic interviews.
-An in-person interview requires an interviewer or a group of interviewers to ask questions from the interviewee in a face to face fashion.
+An in-person interview requires an interviewer or a group of interviewers to ask questions from the interviewee in a face-to-face fashion.

 It can be direct or indirect, structured or structure, focused or unfocused, etc. Some of the tools used in carrying out in-person interviews include a notepad or recording device to take note of the conversation—very important due to human forgetful nature.

-A mobile phone, Laptop, Tablet or desktop computer with an internet connection is required for this.
+A mobile phone, Laptop, Tablet, or desktop computer with an internet connection is required for this.

 Surveys and questionnaires are 2 similar tools used in collecting primary data.
 They are a group of questions typed or written down and sent to the sample of study to give responses.